saldanhakun/pd-menu/README.md

 #### Step 2: Enable the Bundle

-With Symfony 4, the package will be activated automatically.
+With Symfony, the package will be activated automatically.
 But if something goes wrong, you can install it manually.

 Then, enable the bundle by adding it to the list of registered bundles in the `config/bundles.php` file of your project: